CAD-Recode: Reverse Engineering CAD Code from Point Clouds

 \subsection{Training and Inference Details}

 \textbf{Training Strategy:} Our training process consists of a single stage.
 The model operates on query tokens of dimension $d_q = 1536$ and processes input point clouds downsampled to $n_p = 256$ points.
-The network is trained on the proposed synthetic dataset, hence exposed to the CAD features and design practices that were included in the data synthesis.
+Gaussian noise with mean zero and standard deviation of $0.01$ is added to the coordinates of the input points with a probability of $0.5$ per model.
+The network is trained on the procedurally generated CAD codes, hence exposed to the CAD features and design practices that were included in the algorithm.
 The training objective minimizes the Negative Log-Likelihood (NLL) of the target CAD code sequence, using special tokens (\textit{$<$s$>$} and \textit{$<$e$>$}) to demarcate sequence boundaries.
 The point cloud projector $\Psi_p$ learns geometric features from scratch, while the pre-trained decoder $\Psi_{\text{LLM}}$ is fine-tuned for CAD code generation.

 \textbf{Inference Strategy:} At inference time, the point cloud projector $\Psi_p$ processes the input point cloud $\mathbf{P}$ to generate query tokens $\mathbf{Q}_p$, which are then fed to the decoder along with the start token \textit{$<$s$>$}.
 The model autoregressively generates CAD code tokens until producing a complete code sequence $C$ ending with token \textit{$<$e$>$}.
-We employ a multi-candidate approach where we generate ten distinct CAD code candidates, each from a different sampling of the input point cloud.
+Following~\cite{khan2024cad}, we employ a test-time sampling approach where we generate ten distinct CAD code candidates, each from a different sampling of the input point cloud.
 For each candidate, we sample points from the predicted CAD model and compute the Chamfer distance \wrt the input point cloud.
 The candidate with the minimum Chamfer distance is selected as the final output.
-This verification step effectively filters out geometrically inconsistent solutions and invalid CAD codes.
+This verification step effectively favors executable CAD code solutions that are geometrically consistent \wrt the input point cloud.